 Tomorrow is the final in literature.
-His door is ajar and I knock and enter hoping to see open books, no such luck.
+His door is ajar, and I knock and enter, hoping to see open books, but no such luck.

 “So are you going to study?”
-I try to sound neutral yet encouraging; I want to make clear, yet again, our expectations without increasing the pressure already weighing down his defensive shoulders.
+I try to sound neutral yet encouraging; I want to clarify our expectations without increasing the pressure already weighing down his defensive shoulders.

 Unimpressed, my reluctant spouse swallows down the weight of his expectations and tries to make peace with the dwindling influence and shift in leadership which accompanies parenting teenagers.
 “It is hard for me to let go of wanting the best for him and from him.”